Breina/Jenking/CONTRIBUTING.md

 ## Code style

-- Standard Go formatting (`gofmt`).
-No custom linter config for now.
+- Standard Go formatting (`gofmt`), enforced along with the project's lint rules by `golangci-lint` (config in `.golangci.yml`).
-- Keep packages cohesive.
-The `jenkins` package talks to Jenkins.
-The `tui` package renders things.
-Don't blur those boundaries.
+- Respect the layering.
+The `jenkins` package talks to Jenkins, the `tui` package renders generic UI, the `domain` package is pure.
+These boundaries are enforced by `depguard` — see [docs/architecture.md](docs/architecture.md) for the dependency matrix.
 - Prefer editing existing files over adding new ones for small changes.